|

 is most likely the case.
 Remember

-faith is simply trusting in Jesus
+faith is simply trusting in Jesus for your salvation.

-people trust more than others.
-Some
+Some people trust more than others.

-people’s faith is weak, as Paul says in Romans 14.
+Some people’s faith is weak, as Paul says in Romans 14.

 Those who tend to depend on other things for salvation, other than